Sunak challenged over claim strikes are ‘number one reason’ for NHS backlog

 Consultants in England from the British Medical Association (BMA) have written to Mr Sunak saying they will not call any more strikes for four weeks to “facilitate negotiations taking place”.

-Dr Vishal Sharma, chair of the BMA consultants committee, has invited the Prime Minister to enter talks with conciliation service Acas “if necessary” to prevent walkouts running into winter.
+Dr Vishal Sharma, chairman of the BMA consultants committee, has invited the Prime Minister to enter talks with conciliation service Acas “if necessary” to prevent walkouts running into winter.

-Asked whether ministers were willing to meet medics, Mr Sunak told BBC Breakfast: “Of course we are, we’ve tried multiple times.”
+Asked whether ministers are willing to meet medics, Mr Sunak told BBC Breakfast: “Of course we are, we’ve tried multiple times.”

 But he defended the pay rise of around 9% already given to junior doctors, while the BMA has argued they need a 35% increase to make up for what it says are years of below-inflation rises.